About Cape Cod Hydrangea Society

 “I am always happy in the company of fellow lovers of hydrangeas.”

 – Joan Harrison, Founder CCHS

 The Cape Cod Hydrangea Society was formed in the spring of 2007 by Joan Harrison.
 Joan Harrison is a published author, renowned speaker, and hydrangea expert.
 Joan along with a band of enthusiasts organized a meeting at the Sturgis Library in Barnstable and issued a public invitation; the turnout was unbelievable!
 After founding CCHS, members decided they wanted to learn together how to meet the challenge of growing hydrangeas on Cape Cod.
 In partnership with Heritage Museums & Gardens, members created the Cape Cod Hydrangea Display Garden.
-Mal Condon, Vice President of CCHS, is the current curator of the collection.
+Mal Condon, President of CCHS, is the current curator of the collection.
 The garden’s goal is to include a representation of hydrangeas that can grow on the Cape.
 Presently, the garden includes eight species of hydrangeas and over one hundred different varieties!